BEX-Express/BEX-API/source/includes/_quoting.md

     "dimMass":"224000"
 }

-// or even a combination of both
+// Snippet 3: A combination of both
 {
     "originLatCoord":"-26.2462726",
     "originLonCoord":"28.0969053",